-Other First Quarter 2011 Acquisitions
+Other 2011 Acquisitions

-During the first quarter of 2011, in addition to the McAfee acquisition, we completed four acquisitions qualifying as business combinations in exchange for total consideration of \$1.6 billion, substantially all cash consideration.
-Total net cash consideration to acquire the Wireless Solutions (WLS) business of Infineon Technologies AG, which operates as Intel Mobile Communications (IMC), was \$1.4 billion.
+During the first nine months of 2011, in addition to the McAfee acquisition, we completed eleven acquisitions qualifying as business combinations in exchange for total consideration of \$1.9 billion, substantially all cash consideration.
+Total net cash consideration to acquire the Wireless Solutions (WLS) business of Infineon Technologies AG, which operates as Intel Mobile Communications, was \$1.4 billion.
 The WLS business offers mobile phone components such as baseband processors, radio frequency transceivers, and power management chips.
-In addition to managing the existing WLS business, the objective of the acquisition is to provide solutions that enable a broad range of computing applications to have wireless connectivity.
+In addition to managing the existing WLS business, the objective of the acquisition is to provide solutions that enable wireless connectivity for a broad range of computing applications.

 The allocation of purchase consideration to assets and liabilities acquired in the acquisition of the WLS business is not yet finalized.
 The preliminary allocation of the purchase price was based upon a preliminary valuation and our estimates and assumptions are subject to change within the measurement period (up to one year from the acquisition date).
-The primary areas of the preliminary purchase price allocation that are not yet finalized are the valuation of net tangible assets acquired, residual goodwill, and the allocation of goodwill to our reporting units.
-The preliminary fair values of the assets acquired and liabilities assumed by major class in the acquisitions completed during the first quarter of 2011, excluding McAfee, was allocated as follows:
+The primary areas of the preliminary purchase price allocation that are not yet finalized are the valuation of net tangible assets acquired and residual goodwill.
+The preliminary fair values of the assets acquired and liabilities assumed by major class in the acquisitions completed during the first nine months of 2011, excluding McAfee, were allocated as follows:

 (In Millions)

-Fair value of net tangible assets acquired \$ 157
+Fair value of net tangible assets acquired \$ 202

-Goodwill 202
+Goodwill 353

-Identified intangible assets 1 1,244
+Identified intangible assets 1,332

-Total 1,603
+Total \$ 1,887

-For the information on the assignment of preliminary goodwill for the acquisitions, see "Note 16: Goodwill."
+For the information on the assignment of preliminary goodwill for the acquisitions, see "Note 17: Goodwill."

-The identified intangible assets assumed in the acquisitions completed during the first quarter of 2011, excluding McAfee, were recognized as follows:
+The identified intangible assets assumed in the acquisitions completed during the first nine months of 2011, excluding McAfee, were recognized as follows:

+Listimated

-Fair Value Estimated Useful Life
+Fair Value Useful Life

 (In Millions) (In Years)

-Developed technology \$ 1,010 3-9
+Developed technology \$ 1,054 3-9

-Customer relationships 93 5-8
+Customer relationships 116 5-8

 Other intangible assets 43 2-5

-Total identified intangible assets subject to amortization \$ 1,146
+Total identified intangible assets subject to amortization \$ 1,213

-In-process research and development 98
+In-process research and development 119

-Total identified intangible assets \$ 1,244
+Total identified intangible assets \$ 1,332